microsoft/bobsql/demos/sqlmidemo/extend/readme.md

 1. Load and execute the script **setup.sql** to ensure the database is using dbcompat 150.
 1. Load and execute the script **ddl.sql** to create a new table and load data.
 This can take several minutes to populate the data.
 Observe in the script how data is skewed regarding how many rows exist per list_id value.
 1. Load and execute the script **proc.sql** to create a stored procedure used to access data in the table.
+1. Using the "Including Actual Execution Plan" option (Ctrl+M) in a new query window load and execute the script **query_plan_scan.sql**.
+Look at the Execution Plan table and see a clustered Index Scan is getting used because the numbrer of rows that match the parameter value is large.
 1. Using the "Including Actual Execution Plan" option (Ctrl+M) in a new query window load and execute the script **query_plan_seek.sql**.
-Look at the Execution Plan table and see an index seek is getting used.
-1. Using the "Including Actual Execution Plan" option (Ctrl+M) in a new query window load and execute the script **query_plan_scan.sql**.
-Look at the Execution Plan table and see a clustered Index Scan is getting used for the same procedure but different parameter value.
-The script evicts plan cache to simulate a real-world scenario where the "first one to compile" wins.
-1. Now execute **query_plan_seek.sql** again and see it now uses a Clustered Index Scan.
+A Clustered Index Scan is still used even though the number of rows is small that matches the different parameter value.
+That is because only one plan can be in cache for the same stored procedure.
 1. Enable Parameter Sensitive Plan Optimization by loading and execute the script **dbcompat160.sql**.
-1. Repeat the same steps as before to execute **query_plan_seek.sql**, **query_plan_scan.sql**, and then **query_plan_seek.sql** again.
-You will see the 2nd execution of query_plan_seek.sql will use an Index Seek in the execution plan consistently.
+1. Repeat the same steps as before to execute **query_plan_scan.sql** and then **query_plan_seek.sql** You will see the plan for query_plan_seek.sql will use an Index Seek now because more than one plan can be in cache for the same stored procedure.
+But no code changes were required.

+This is an example of Intelligent Query Processing(IQP) to get faster with no code changes.

 ## Access data lakes through data virtualization